jrpotter/notebook/notes/computability/context-free/deterministic.md

 %%ANKI
 Basic
 With respect to DPDAs, what is an accepting looping situation?
-Back: A looping situation in which at least one final state is in the loop.
+Back: A looping situation in which at least one final state is in the corresponding loop.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1766807222541-->
 END%%